p5videoKit/IM-Screens-2025-03-ima/weeks/02_code.md

 - add a link to your sketch on the [wiki home page](https://github.com/p5videoKit/IM-Screens-2025-03-ima/wiki#week-02-homework)

 - enter any questions or notes on your wiki page
+- you can use your prefered blogging tool for extensive notes
+- in this case, but a link to blog entry in your wiki page